-Case management is the comprehensive process of coordinating and assisting UNCG students, faculty, and staff who are impacted by COVID-19.
-This includes those who are experiencing COVID-19 symptoms, tested positive for COVID-19, or have been identified as a close contact of someone who tested positive.
+Case management is the comprehensive process of coordinating and assisting UNCG students, faculty, and staff impacted by COVID-19.
 The Student Health Services team leads the effort in managing the case management process, with support from various other university departments that make up the Case Management Team.

-In order to effectively manage COVID-19 cases, the University has developed a comprehensive case management system that helps facilitate the case management process.
-Students, faculty, and staff who enter into our case management process will likely receive automatic emails from our system with the sender address firstname.lastname@example.org.
-If you receive an email from this email address it is legitimate and originated from our case management system.
+To effectively manage COVID-19 cases, the University has developed a comprehensive case management system that helps facilitate the case management process.
+Students, faculty, and staff who enter our case management process will likely receive automatic emails from our system with the sender address firstname.lastname@example.org.
+If you receive an email from this email address, it is legitimate and originated from our case management system.

-The Case Management Team receives case information from various sources in order to begin the case management process.
-These sources include self-reports, supervisor reports, Student Health Service information, on-campus surveillance testing results, and information provided by Guilford County Public Health.
+The Case Management Team receives case information from various sources to begin the case management process.
+These sources include self-reports, supervisor reports, Student Health Service information, and Guilford County Public Health information.

-The self-report tool is the most important tool we have to initiate a case.
-It is extremely important that all students, faculty, and staff submit a self-report if they develop symptoms, test positive, or learn they are a close contact of someone who tested positive.
-A self-report allows the case management team to gather all the needed information to start a case in the most timely and efficient manner.
-If you are unsure if you need to submit a self-report, go ahead and do so.
-The case management team will review your information and will provide you with follow-up information.
-Faculty should encourage students who disclose to them of their positive test, COVID-19 symptoms, or who think they are a close contact of someone who tested positive to submit a self-report.
+All students, faculty, and staff should submit a self-report if they develop symptoms or test positive for COVID-19 (link in sidebar).
+A self-report allows the case management team to gather all the information needed to start a case in the most timely and efficient manner.
+If you are unsure whether you need to submit a self-report, go ahead and do so.
+Faculty should encourage students who disclose they tested positive or have COVID-19 symptoms to submit a self-report.
 Faculty should not submit a self-report or a supervisor report on behalf of students.

 Case Clearance and Return to Campus

 Clearance to return to on-campus activities must come from the Case Management Team.
-When a student, faculty, or staff member is officially cleared from isolation or quarantine, they receive an email from the case management system stating they can return back to on-campus classes, work, and activities.
-Instructors can ask the student for a copy of the clearance email, and likewise, supervisors can ask their employee for a copy of the email.
+When a student, faculty, or staff member is officially cleared from isolation, they receive an email from the case management system stating they can return back to on-campus classes, work, and activities.
 Instructors should not request a physician note on students’ ability to return to class.

 Clearance from Isolation if you tested positive

-If you tested positive for COVID-19, as you approach the end of your isolation period, a representative from the Case Management Team will contact you regarding your release from isolation.
-To be released from isolation, you need to complete the full 10 days of isolation, have been fever-free for the past 24 hours without taking fever-reducing medications, and if you had other symptoms, they need to have improved.
-Once these factors are verified by the Case Management Team, you will be released from isolation.
+To be released from isolation, you must have completed 5 days of isolation and have been fever-free for the past 24 hours without taking fever-reducing medications.
+If you had other symptoms, they need to have improved.
+Once the Case Management Team verifies these factors using the symptom/status check, you will be released from isolation and notified by email.